Do you feel like your Pinterest strategy isn’t bringing the results you need?

 Raise your hand if you want your blog posts to take off asap after publishing them!

-There’s no better gratification than seeing your blog articles get traffic right after hitting the publish button, right?
+There’s no sweeter gratification than seeing your blog articles get traffic right after hitting the publish button, right?

 So, here’s the good news:

-You can use your Pinterest strategy to drive traffic to your new blog post almost instantly!
+You can use Pinterest to drive traffic to your new blog post almost instantly.

 Also, make sure you add social sharing buttons to your posts.
-This will make them much easier to pin for your readers.
+This will make them much easier for your readers to save to their Pinterest boards.

 And while we’re at it, why not pin or share or pin this post right away *cough*?

-Now, when you finally publish your article, pin it right away!
+Now, when you finally publish your article, share it to Pinterest right away!
 Let’s see how:

-12: Save to the most relevant board first
+12: Save new pins to the most relevant board first

-This very first time you save your pin is the most crucial one.
+This very first time you save your pin to Pinterest is the most crucial one.
 It’s going to set the tone for your pin and your blog post for a long time.

-Pinterest will use this information to understand what your blog post is about.
-Also, they’ll decide how to distribute your pin to others based on the first board you use.
+Pinterest will use the information from your pin, blog post, and URL to understand what your blog post is about.
+Also, the algorithm will decide how to distribute your pin based on the first board you share your article to.

 So what should you do exactly?

-- Which board has the best title and description to fit this piece of content?
+- Which board has the best title and description relevant to this piece of content?

 - What other content is related to this new pin?